rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

   * **-H** 	                            Adds header string to request header (used in POST|PUT)
   * **-d**	                            Sends data in POST, PATCH, DELETE request

-The **rest.py** script assumes the following:

-  1. Where indicated '-ip' address is the IP address of the TS4500 or Diamondback
-  2. Where indicated '-u' user is a valid login for the TS4500 or Diamondback
-  3. Where indicated '-p' user password for user
-  4. A user implementing this in production must edit the script to point the 'ca_file' variable to an actual certificate to utilize SSL

 <!-- Show product support information here -->
 ## Product Support